vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/workspace-one-access/New-WSADeployment.md

 New-WSADeployment -jsonFile .\wsaDeploySpec.json -standard
 ```

-This example starts a deployment of a standard Cross-Instance Workspace ONE Access using data from the JSON Specification file
+This example starts a deployment of a standard Cross-Instance Workspace ONE Access using data from the JSON Specification file.

 ### Example 3